Statue of Hans Christian Heg: 2020 vandalism

-On June 25, 2020, in response to the vandalism, US Representative Bryan Steil introduced a bill to rename a post office in Muskego the "Colonel Hans Christian Heg Post Office, though the bill did not become law."

 Restoration

 On September 21, 2021, the statue was restored and added back to its pedestal at its original location, with a duplicate head copied from a version of the statue in Norway as a model.
 The statue was rededicated on Memorial Day, May 29, 2022 in a ceremony "based on a memorial dedication service from 1917 by the Grand Army of the Republic, which was the largest group of Union Civil War veterans at the time.
 The successors of the Grand Army of the Republic, the Sons of Union Veterans of the Civil War, will be involved in the event.
 Officials from the Madison Veterans Council and the Wisconsin Veterans Museum will also be on hand, and descendants of Col. Heg will also be flying in from across the country for the ceremony."